spinnaker/spinnaker.github.io/guides/user/managed-delivery/pinning/index.md

 {% include toc %}

-You can pin an environment to a specific artifact version to ensure that all clusters in the environment stay on that version.
+You can pin an environment to a specific artifact version to ensure that all resources in the environment stay on that version.
 Until the pin is removed, that environment won't change to a new version of the artifact.